 |There are several doors through which the visitor enters and exits the basilica.
 In the centre is the Holy Door which is opened by a pope during a special ceremony at the beginning of a Jubilee Year (2016 being one of them).|

 In an outside courtyard I found this interesting old well.
 It fascinated me as it would have been an important water resource for those who lived on the Esquiline Hill.
 Perhaps it belonged to the monastic community which settled next to the basilica, perhaps it's even older?
 There seemed to be ancient objects fixed to the niche in the wall.

 |In the Piazza stands an ancient marble column which originally stood in the Roman Forum. |

 A bronze Virgin and Child was added in 1615.

 |The streets in the area near the Termini train station.|

-Back to the train station to find Mr. P. (from my archive of photos).
+Back to the train station to find my husband.
 Usually I have a browse in the bookshop and buy some gifts for the grandchildren, but not this time as the special express train to Fiumicino Airport was due.
 (The shuttle train comes and goes every 30 minutes so no problem, but it's always good to get to the airport, have some lunch and relax for a while until our flight departs).